Elderberry, black

 DefinitionThis section has been translated automatically.

-The black elderberry is a strongly branched shrub or tree up to 11 meters high, which can reach an age of up to 100 years.
-The branches of the elder are often arching.
-The bark is gray-brown in color and covered with cork pores, which appear as lighter elevations.
+The black elder is a strongly branched shrub or tree up to 11 meters tall that can reach an age of up to 100 years.
+The branches of the elderberry are often arching.
+The bark is grey-brown in color and covered with cork pores that look like light-colored bumps.
 These elevations are filled with a white pith.

-In August and September, the drupes, initially red, later black and rich in vitamin C and potassium, begin to ripen.
-They have a burgundy juice that is difficult to wash out of textiles.
+In August and September, the initially red, later black stone fruits, rich in vitamin C and potassium, begin to ripen.
+They have a burgundy-red juice that can hardly be washed out of textiles.
 As these fruits ripen, their stems also turn reddish.
-The berries are edible after decoction or fermentation.
+The berries are edible after boiling or fermentation.

-Phytotherapeutic use is the dried flowers (elderflowers - Sambuci flos).
+The dried flowers (elderflowers - Sambuci flos) are used phytotherapeutically.

-Cosmetics: Extracts of Sambucus nigra are used in cosmetic formulations:
+Cosmetics: extracts from Sambucus nigra are used in cosmetic formulations:

 Sambucus nigra water the aqueous solution from the flowers of the plant